phenotypic.measure#

 Returns:

-• PredRR, PredCC: Predicted row and column centroids from regression.
+• PredRR, PredCC: predicted centroid from regression.

 • ResidualError: Euclidean distance between actual and predicted centroid.